learn-academy-2022-alpha/week-4-assessment-scalisema/interview-questions.md

   Your answer: Props are the arguments in Recat.

-  Researched answer: Props are arguments passed into React components.
-Props are passed to components via HTML attributes.
-React Props are like function arguments in JavaScript and attributes in HTML.
+  Researched answer: Props are used to pass data to components in React.
+Props are short for properties.
+They are important because they allow react websites to be dynamic.
+Unlike state, props cannot be changed.

 2. What is a DOM event?

-  Your answer: a DOM event is when in a React website the JSX elements load/reload/uipdate.
+  Your answer: a DOM event is when in a React website the JSX elements load/reload/update.

   Researched answer: DOM events allow JavaScript to register different event handlers on elements in an HTML document.
-Events are normally used in combination with functions, and the function will not be executed before the event occurs (such as when a user clicks a button).
+In simplier terms a DOM event happens when a website (useing React or someother framework that uses DOMs) needs to respond to a users actions such as clicking on a button or scrolling down the page.
+DOM events are normally used in combination with functions so that an event triggers a functions to run in responce to the event occuring.
+An example of this is a user clicking a button.

 3. What is object-oriented programming?
 How is it different than functional programming?

   Your answer: OOP is programing where the developer relies on objects rather than hard code which is what fucational programing is based on.

-  Researched answer: Object-oriented programming (OOP) is a programming paradigm based on the concept of "objects", which are data structures that contain data, in the form of fields, often known as attributes; and code, in the form of procedures, often known as methods.
-Functional programming is a programming paradigm, a style of building the structure and elements of computer programs, that treats computation as the evaluation of mathematical functions and avoids changing-state and mutable data.
+  Researched answer: Object-oriented programming (OOP) is a style of programming which is based around and focused on the use of objects.
+Objects are data structures.
+Which means that they contain data which can come in several forms.
+Examples of data that can be contained within objects include fields () often known as attributes) and code (often known as methods).
+Conversly functional programming is a programming style that focuses on computation as the evaluation of mathematical functions.
+Unlike OOP funcational programming avoids the use of objects which feature changing-state and mutable data.

 4. What is the difference between a Float and an Integer in Ruby?